-- Hostel Prices: Dorm rooms range from $20-23 USD per night while double private rooms cost $70 USD per night.
+Hostel prices – Dorm rooms range from $20-27 USD per night, while double private rooms cost $70 USD per night.

-- Budget Hotel Prices: Budget hotels cost $60-80 per night for a double room.
+Budget hotel prices – Budget hotels cost $60-80 USD per night for a double room.

-- Average Cost of Food: A typical restaurant meal with cost you about $13 USD.
+Average cost of food – A typical restaurant meal with cost you about $16 USD.
 A good restaurant will cost between $25-30 USD per day.
-If you choose to cook your food, plan to spend about $40-65 per week.
-You can find sandwiches around for $5 USD and fast food like McDonald’s or Burger King costs between $6-8.
+If you choose to cook your food, plan to spend about $40-65 USD per week.
+You can find sandwiches around for $5 USD and fast food like McDonald’s or Burger King costs between $6-8 USD.

 Money Saving Tips

-- Explore Karori Wildlife Sanctuary – This conservation project is home to rare and endangered New Zealand wildlife including kiwi, saddleback, kaka and weka birds.
-The sanctuary has over 35 km of trails offering scenic walks and a 19th-century goldmine to explore.
+Explore Karori Wildlife Sanctuary – This conservation project is home to rare and endangered New Zealand wildlife including kiwi, saddleback, kaka and weka birds.
+The sanctuary has over 22 miles of trails offering scenic walks and a 19th-century goldmine to explore.
 It has an excellent example of native wildlife.

 See Old St Paul’s – This old cathedral is an excellent example of colonial Gothic architecture and was built from native timbers.